2KAbhishek/co-author.nvim/README.md

 It shows you a list of all the unique authors in your current repo on a nice fuzzy searchable list.

-`co-author.nvim` automatically works with telescope and presents the list in a nice fuzzy searchable UI.
+`co-author.nvim` automatically works with configured pickers and presents the list in a fuzzy searchable UI.

-Here's a [demo video](https://youtu.be/mBLLyOLwSf4?si=2Bdw900ROLp63LEg) for a quick walkthrough.
+Here's a [demo video](https://youtu.be/mBLLyOLwSf4?si=2Bdw900ROLp63LEg) for a quick walk-through.

 ## Inspiration